tomaz/zx-next-dev-guide/readme.md

 Note: both books are the same apart from couple small differences:

+- PDF shows sub-sections in main TOC, printed book not; typically only a small portion of page is visible on screen at once and TOC is clickable, so it makes sense to allow reaching specific areas.
+Printable book on the other hand provides much better overview, including sub-sections would only add noise.
 - PDF doesn't include alphabetical instructions table; mainly because it's searchable so I felt it just adds noise
 - Email addresses are obfuscated in PDF, printed book uses proper `name@domain.nnn` notation